john-bakker/apparmor/README.md

-# Ansible Collection - exo.apparmor
+# Ansible Collection - apparmor

-This collection contains utilities and modules for managing AppArmor configurations.
+This collection contains utilities, modules, and roles for managing AppArmor configurations.

 ## Modules